Esri/palladio/README.md

 Required CityEngine version: 2022.0 or older.

 #### Added:
-- Support for Houdini 19 and 19.5 (nolonger support versions below 18.5)
+- Support for Houdini 19 and 19.5
-- Rule attribute handles to directly edit them in the parameter editor of the `pldAssign` node
+- Rule attribute parameters to directly edit them in the parameter editor of the `pldAssign` node
   - Rule attribute handles dynamically update when the `pldAssign` node is evaluated
   - Rule attribute values can be reset to the default value
-  - Rule attribtue handles correspond to their annotation (color picker, file browser, ...)
+  - CGA annotations will create different UI widgets, for example a color picker or file browser
 - Seed parameter to change the seed value in the `pldAssign` node
 - Icon to palladio nodes

 #### Changed:
 - Updated Procedural Runtime (PRT) to 2.6.8300 (corresponds to CityEngine 2022.0)
-- Rule attribute names can now be encoded using houdinis string encoding
+- Rule attribute names can now be encoded using Houdinis string encoding
 - Fixed issues with rule package paths containing white spaces
-- Updated user manual
+- Updated and restructured user manual
-- General doc cleanup

 #### Development:
 - Updated compilers (now using C++ 17)
-- Linux version is now compiled with gcc93
+- Linux version is now compiled with GCC 9.3 by default
 - Updated test framework and build system
-- Cleaned up cmake files
+- Cleaned up CMake files

+#### Removed
+- Support for Houdini 18.0 and older

 ### v1.9.0 (Dec 7, 2020)
 * No functional changes compared to Beta 2.